Nelson0101/Kvasir-PolypNet/README.md

 Accuracy: 92.3%

 ## Instructions
+1. Clone Repository to your machine
-1. Install all dependencies in requirements.txt
+2. Install all dependencies in requirements.txt
-2. Run the desired script
+3. Run the desired script

 ## Contributors